Raoul1808/psv/README.md

 ## Context

-*push_swap* is a 42 project where the objective is to create a program that takes a sequence of numbers as input and outputs a series of instructions to sort those numbers by using two stacks and minimalist operations.
+*push\_swap* is a 42 project where the objective is to create a program that takes a sequence of numbers as input and outputs a series of instructions to sort those numbers by using two stacks and a minimalistic set of operations.

 This program helps visualise the output of the push\_swap program.